 Prior to 2015, the courts were able to decide whether to impose an Interlock Order in certain cases.
 However, in February 2015 Interlock Orders became mandatory for certain offences.

-The offences for which a court must make an interlock order were expanded in December 2018 to include all first-time middle-range drink driving offences.
+The offences for which a court must make an interlock order were expanded in December 2018 to include all first-time middle-range drunk driving offences.

-For full licence holders, this means that the court is required to make an interlock order for all drink driving offences where the driver’s BAC is 0.08 or higher.
+For full licence holders, this means that the court is required to make an interlock order for all drunk driving offences where the driver’s BAC is 0.08 or higher.

 The length of time that offenders must participate in the program will depend on the facts of their case.